madhusmitamohanty808/AI-Assisted-Web-Based-System-for-Early-Detection-of-Lung-Cancer-Using-Deep-Learning/README.md

 # 🫁 AI-Assisted Web Based System for Early Detection of Lung Cancer

-This repository contains the implementation of our research work:
-**"AI-Assisted Web Based System for Early Detection of Lung Cancer Using Deep Learning"**

-Lung cancer is one of the leading causes of cancer-related deaths worldwide.
-Early and accurate detection can significantly improve patient survival.
-This project leverages **Deep Learning + GAN-based data augmentation** to build a **Streamlit web application**
-for real-time classification of lung CT scans into **Normal, Benign, or Malignant**.
+This project proposes an **AI-assisted, web-based SYSTEM for the early detection of lung cancer using CT scan images**.
+By leveraging **deep learning models** and **synthetic data generation (DCGAN),** the system can classify lung CT images into three categories: **Benign, Malignant, and Normal.**
+A user-friendly **web interface (Streamlit)** allows users to upload CT scan images and get instant prediction

 ---

+##🧾 Abstract

+Lung cancer is among the leading causes of cancer-related deaths worldwide, where early detection is critical for effective treatment.
+Manual CT image analysis is time-consuming, error-prone, and requires expert radiologists.

+This project addresses these challenges by:

+Expanding a limited dataset using Deep Convolutional GAN (DCGAN)

+Training multiple deep learning models (ResNet50, MobileNetV2, DenseNet121, Vision Transformer)

+Selecting MobileNetV2 as the best-performing model due to its accuracy, speed, and efficiency

+Deploying the final model via a web-based system for real-time medical use

 ## 🚀 Features
 - ✅ CT-scan based lung cancer detection